badsgahhl/pihole-browser-extension/README.md

 Please check that you used the correct host address.
 Use the address where you can see your dashboard page (statistics board).
 For example if your pihole is located at http://192.168.178.2 but you can see your dashboard/admin page at http://192.168.178.2/admin then don't forget to add /admin to the address.

+#### Error after clicking the Slider (was "on" before)

+This indicates that your API key is probably wrong.
+In the version >2.0.6 the options will show you if your key is wrong.
+Therefor check that you copied the key correctly and that there are no whitespaces, etc. in it.

+#### PiHole doesn't block ads after turning it on

+Disabling your pihole works seamlessly.
+Turning it on, or turning on automatically after the timeout will need some seconds.
+During the start ads will show up, and the popup won't show any status until the pihole is back online.
+Be patient.

 This is not an official Pi-Hole application.
 Pi-hole® is a registered trademark of Pi-hole LLC” or “FTLDNS™ is a trademark of Pi-hole LLC